fastpenguin91/configs/home/john/configs/README.md

 TODOS/NOTES/Challenges:

+- Possible Solution to below: Use separate branches for each system
 - Figure out how to make this work for multiple systems with different files.
     If I setup a new system with different configs then we'd have out-of-sync repos, unnecessary files in systems, etc..